WfHit/wheel_loader_robot/boards/hkust/nxt-dual-wl-front/README.md

 The NXT-Dual-WL-Front is a specialized controller board for wheel loader applications, designed to control:
 - **Front wheel** - Steering and propulsion control for the front axle
-- **Bucket** - Hydraulic bucket control for digging and loading operations
+- **Tilt** - Hydraulic tilt control for digging and loading operations

 This board is based on the nxt-dual-wl platform and includes specialized modules and configurations for front-end wheel loader operations.

 ## Key Features

 - Dual wheel quadrature encoder support for precise front wheel control
-- AS5600 magnetic encoder for bucket position feedback
+- AS5600 magnetic encoder for tilt position feedback
-- H-bridge motor drivers (DRV8701) for bucket hydraulic control
+- H-bridge motor drivers (DRV8701) for tilt hydraulic control
 - BMI088 IMU for attitude and motion sensing
 - SPL06 barometric pressure sensor
 - CAN bus communication for coordination with rear controller